mathigatti/mathigatti/source/_posts/Can-machines-rap.md

 The bot converts written text into rapped speech, it is open source and you can try it online from [this link](https://colab.research.google.com/drive/1WPB5xK5W9NHbDK6hBLLQq7Czsld6nmbt#scrollTo=vMrflhX5aY2y)

+You can check a demo of the rapper voice [here](https://www.youtube.com/watch?v=HLRmz4WNcHw), the demo song was produced by [Ritchse](https://www.instagram.com/ritchse/).

 <a href="https://www.youtube.com/watch?v=HLRmz4WNcHw" ><img src="https://i.ytimg.com/vi/HLRmz4WNcHw/maxresdefault.jpg" width="100%" border="5" /></a>